bbkane/warg/README.md

 # TODO: Next milestone: grabbit

-- make IntSlice interface to accept a float (or make it new Value type)
+- finish tests for configreader/jsonreader - note that I'm using testify in new and exciting ways so that might be broken too...
+- get grabbit working with YAML - turns out YAML and JSON need fundamentally incompatible ConfigMaps - see "The Case for ConfigReader" at the bottom and ~/warg_configreader.md
+- Add ~/Code/Go/hello_testing/README.md to go notes on blog.
+Also expected, actual order convention
+- write a good `errors` package - see bottom of README
+- go through tests and change everything to `expected`, `actual`
-- Fix grabbit subreddit-limit arg thing (it's set by appdefault to be a one element list, when the others are set by config to be a 2 element list)
+- Fix grabbit subreddit-limit arg thing (it's set by appdefault to be a one element list, when the others are set by config to be a 2 element list) - this is probably going to be best handled by the user in docs - warg doesn't know these are related...
 - Fix failing test derived from Grabbit!
 DONE!
 - --help should never panic!
 Right now it does if it finds an improper config file
 - Get errors a lot better... now that I'm actually trying to use it I'm running into them...
 Use ~/Code/Go/error_wrap_2